 Please do not register for any exams unless communicated by regional staff.

 The Transition to Teaching permit certifies you to be in an Indiana classroom for three years and is renewable.
 After completing your two years in the classroom with your permit, you will be recommended for your Indiana teaching license.
 This will be a five-year teaching license and is renewable.
 This license can also be transferred to most other states via the reciprocal license process (which varies depending on the state you are transferring to).

-You are able to submit your Transition to Teaching permit because you will be enrolled in Marian University’s master of arts in teaching (MAT) or graduate certificate program.
-This program is only offered to individuals who are not traditionally trained teachers (non-certified education majors).
-There is no out-of-pocket cost for this program for those who have not received an AmeriCorps award previously.
-At the end of your second year, as long as you are in good standing with Marian University, you will have earned your MAT degree or Graduate Certificate.
+You are able to submit your Transition to Teaching permit because you will be enrolled in a master of arts in teaching (MAT) or graduate certificate program.
+These programs, through Relay Graduate School of Education (elementary education) or Marian University (secondary education), are only offered to individuals who are not traditionally trained teachers (non-certified education majors).
+There is no out-of-pocket cost for these programs for those who have not received an AmeriCorps award previously.
+At the end of your second year, as long as you are in good academic standing, you will have earned your MAT degree or Graduate Certificate.

-Master's degree or graduate certificate, Marian University: Corps members who are not traditionally trained will enter a program track at Marian University for either a M.A. in teaching degree or Graduate Certificate (which requires fewer credits) during their two years in the corps.
+Master's degree or graduate certificate, Marian University: Secondary education corps members who are not traditionally trained will enter a program track at Marian University for either a M.A. in teaching degree or Graduate Certificate (which requires fewer credits) during their two years in the corps.
 Upon earning either, they will be recommended for an Indiana teaching license.

 Advanced licensure (master's degree options), Ball State University: Corps members who are already traditionally trained may pursue an advanced degree at Ball State University.

 Teach For America Training